In this section

-The Herma Heart Center consistently achieves outstanding outcomes for congenital heart surgery and was recently recognized as a "3-star" rated program by the Society of Thoracic Surgeons for the quality of our outcomes (the highest rating possible).
+The Herma Heart Institute consistently achieves outstanding outcomes for congenital heart surgery and was recently recognized as a "3-star" rated program by the Society of Thoracic Surgeons for the quality of our outcomes (the highest rating possible).
 Learn more about our overall congenital heart surgery outcomes.

 The aorta is shaped like a candy cane, with the first section moving up towards the head (ascending aorta), then curving in a C-shape as smaller arteries that are attached to it carry blood to the head and arms (aortic arch).
 After the curve, the aorta becomes straight again, and moves downward towards the abdomen, carrying blood to the lower part of the body (descending aorta).